Everything you need to do to migrate from Paddle Classic to Paddle Billing.

 Your product catalog includes subscription plans, recurring addons, and one-off items.

-Paddle Billing offers a more flexible way of structuring your product catalog, and includes support for multi-product subscriptions.
+Paddle Billing offers a more flexible way of structuring your catalog, and includes support for multi-product subscriptions.
 This is a great chance to review how your prices are modeled.

 Create products and prices